Hancock, Michigan: Recreation

-Shopping and restaurants

-Fin Pro on Quincy Street, which provides potential customers with a wide range of appliances for one's sauna.

-Gemignani's Italian Restaurant, which has served the area's population since 1982.

-The Keweenaw Co-op Natural Foods and Groceries on Ethel Avenue has served the area in traditional ways since 1973.

-Peterson's Fish Market and Four Suns Fish & Chips Outdoor Café, one of the major suppliers for restaurants in the Keweenaw as well as the northwestern Upper Peninsula, can be found within the northern boundaries of Hancock off of US-41.
-It is a year-round market with both fresh and smoked fish, as well as a seasonal café.

 People and culture

 Finnish-American culture

-Hancock has been called "the focal point of Finns in the United States.
+Hancock has been called "the focal point of Finns in the United States."
 Many Finns settled in Hancock because the forests, the lakes, and the clear blue skies reminded them of home.
 In Hancock, about 40% of the population claimed Finnish ancestry in the most recent federal census.
 Since 1983, Hancock has had an active Finnish Theme Committee entrusted with preserving the region's Finnish heritage.
 In recognition of the large number of Finns in the area, some street signs in Hancock are written in both English and Finnish.

 Festivals

-Hancock hosts an annual midwinter festival called Heikinpäivä (Henry's Day) in mid-January, celebrating the feast day of Saint Henrik of Uppsala, the patron saint of Finland, and Heikki Lunta.
+Hancock hosts an annual midwinter festival called Heikinpäivä (Henry's Day) on 19 January, celebrating the feast day of Saint Henrik of Uppsala, the patron saint of Finland, and Heikki Lunta.
 Heikinpäivä includes a traditional wife-carrying competition.
 Every June, Hancock and Houghton host a festival known as Bridgefest to commemorate the building of the Portage Lake Lift Bridge, which united both the communities of Copper Island and those in the southern portions of the Keweenaw Peninsula.
 Also held in June is the Keweenaw Chain Drive Festival.
 The Keweenaw Trail Running Festival takes place each July.